PrestaShopCorp/partner-devtools.prestashop.com/docs/2-webhook-events/README.md

 * `customer.created`: Triggered when a customer is created, which happens only one time for a shop.
 You can't expect to receive this event for your RBM.
 * `customer.updated`: Triggered when a customer is updated
+* `customer-billing-address.updated`: Triggered when a customer billing address is updated

 All the customer event data follow this structure